rutherford-nj/www.rutherfordboronj.com/schools.md

 title: 'Schools'
 ---

-Rutherford is home to both public and private schools as well as a local college.
+Rutherford is home to both public and private schools as well as a local university.

 [Rutherford Public Schools](http://www.rutherfordschools.org/district/)